 An important criterion for these rankings is authenticity.
 According to Ewing, a restaurant offering a certain national cuisine should serve food that someone of that background would both "recognize and appreciate."
 But there are other tip-offs that you are eating in a place that is the real deal.
 In an authentic Italian restaurant, for instance, you should not only hear Italian spoken but "at least one of the waiters or bartenders should be over 60, and a few of the customers should be dead-on Sopranos casting-call types."

 As a fourth generation Italian-American himself, Ewing believes that New Jerseyans are passionate about ethnic food because so many of them are hyphenated Americans.
 Such identities remain strong "no matter how long they or their families have been in the country."
-In the case of Ewing, his own Italian-American identity has deep roots in the South Orange - Maplewood community.
-One set of great-grandparents who immigrated to this country settled in South Orange on Third Street.
+In the case of Ewing, his own - Maplewood community.
+One set of great-grandparents who immigrated to this country settled in t.

 The new website design allows users to better search for their favorite foods.
 "Users can filter the EthnicNJ map by cuisine or by location, so you can easily find, for example, all the nearby Peruvian restaurants, or zoom in to see the best ethnic spots along Route 22," explains Ewing.
 "Reviews and helpful links are better organized, with more pictures, flags and maps."